johnregan3/name-generator/readme.txt

 == Installation ==

-Install Simple Copy Post just as you would any other WP Plugin:
+Install Name Generator just as you would any other WP Plugin:

 1. Download Name Generator from WordPress.org.